justscu/BL/src/monkey/src/udp_multicast/network_interface_card.md

 #### 网卡收包过程

-- The host creates a descriptor ring and configures one of the 82599's receive queues with the address location, length, head, and tail pointers of the ring(one of 128 available Rx queues)
+- The host creates a descriptor ring and configures one of the 82599's receive queues with the address location, length, head, and tail pointers of the ring(one of 128 available Rx queues).
 - The host initializes descriptor(s) that point to empty data buffer(s).
 The host places these descriptor(s) in the correct location at the appropritate Rx ring.
 - The host updates the appropriate Queue Tail Pointer(`RDT`).
 - A packet enters the Rx MAC.